dev-guy/git-pr-analysis-jupyter/README.md

 ## Usage

-1. Get a GitHub personal access token for the repositories that you want to analyze.
-Required permissions are read-only for PRs and issues
+1. Get a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for the repositories to analyze with read-only access to PRs and issues.
 2. Before running the notebook, specify:
   - Your GitHub personal access token
   - Which repositories to process